 Chaos theory is often expressed by the butterfly effect.
 Stated simply, the butterfly effect is the idea that the flutter of a butterfly’s wings in China can cause a chain of effects that results in a hurricane striking Florida.
 It is a representation of a non-linear system, where a small event can trigger a much larger one.
 Such non-linear systems are fairly common.
 For example, interstellar gas clouds can be triggered by a shock wave from a supernova or collision with another gas cloud.
 Thus the flicker of a dying star can trigger the formation of a stellar nursery which results in the formation of dozens or hundreds of new stars.

-You can see a similar effect in the figure below.
+You can see a similar effect in the figure above.
 The black dots represent magnets, and the lines represent the path of a simple iron-bar pendulum.
 When the pendulum is released, it will eventually be captured by one of the magnets.
 That outcome is assured.
-The specific magnet that captures it, however, depends critically on the starting point of the pendulum.
+However the specific magnet that captures it depends critically on the starting point of the pendulum.
 As you can see, a slight change in the initial condition leads to very different outcomes.